-Now 0.025 ml normal saline was poured in first test tube, 0.025 ml of plasma from rats blood was poured in test tube 1, from which 0.025 ml transferred to test tube 2, from where 0.025 ml transferred to test tube 3… and so on.
-As a result the test tube 1 was having 1:1 dilution, the test tube 2 was having 1:2 dilution, test tube 3 having 1:4, and so on.
+Now 0.025 ml normal saline was poured in a first test tube, 0.025 ml of plasma from rats blood was poured in test tube 1, from which 0.025 ml transferred to test tube 2, from where 0.025 ml transferred to test tube 3… and so on.
+As a result, the test tube 1 was having 1:1 dilution, the test tube 2 was having 1:2 dilution, test tube 3 having 1:4, and so on.
 The 8th test tube having 1:256 dilution (Serial dilution was done).

 Evaluation of antioxidant action of the Gomutra ark

 induced in Group 2 and Group 3 by the procedure as mentioned earlier Group 2 animals were fed on normal diet ad libitum and considered as alloxan induced oxidant injury control.
-Group 3 animals were given Gomutra ark daily in dose of 1ml/kg for 30 days.
-On 30th day, the blood was withdrawn from the retro-orbital plexus and used for the measuring of the vitamin C levels.
-Vitamin C value is expressed mg/dl of Hb.
+Group 3 animals were given Gomutra ark daily in a dose of 1ml/kg for 30 days.
+On the 30th day, the blood was withdrawn from the retro-orbital plexus and used for the measuring of the vitamin C levels.
+Vitamin C value is expressed in mg/dl of Hb.